Operation Tomodachi: 13 March 2011

 Four additional Marine KC-130J aircraft from VMGR-152 deployed from MCAS Futenma along with nearly 80 maintainers, effectively relocating the squadron to the Japanese Mainland.
 Eight Marine CH-46E helicopters from HMM-265 deployed to NAS Atsugi to begin relief operations.
 A USAF KC-135 Stratotanker arrived at Misawa Air Base on Sunday with the first batch of relief workers and 50 civil engineers from Kadena Air Base.

 USNS BRIDGE (T-AOE 10) arrives on scene with 2 embarked SH-60S from HSC-23.

 Two US urban search and rescue teams arrived from Fairfax County, Virginia and Los Angeles County, California with a total of 140 rescuers and 14 rescue dogs.
 The teams merged with a 63-member search and rescue team from the UK.
 The combined US-UK operation deployed to the town of Sumita, Iwate to set up a base of operations.
 The teams performed daily search and rescue missions in the cities of Ofunato and Kamaishi for five days until departing for home.

 Members of the U.S. Navy Reserve Detachment 105 were joined by six members of the Defense Threat Reduction Agency (DTRA) Liaison (LNO) and Consequence Management Advisory Team (CMAT).
 These two elements formed the initial core of the United States Forces Japan (USFJ) Radiological Consequence Management Team (RCMT) whose mission was to advise Lieutenant General Burton Field Commander USFJ on matters related to the nuclear fuel cycle, potential hazards, and potential mitigation of a radiological incident.
-DTRA Liaison and CMAT personnel were among the first U.S. personnel to visit the TEPCO response site (J-Village) located a few kilometers from the Fukushima Diachi reactor.
+DTRA Liaison and CMAT personnel were among the first U.S. personnel to visit the TEPCO response site (J-Village) located a few kilometers from the Fukushima Daiichi reactor.
 DTRA personnel also established relationships with TEPCO engineering and management deconflicting information for the U.S. Ambassador and United States Forces Japan Commander.

 HM-14 DET 1 rapidly deploys to assist in relief efforts on board USS Tortuga.
 The 18th Civil Engineer Squadron also arrived at Misawa Air Base for Operation Tomodachi.